KraXen72/crankshaft/README.md

 - `Ctrl+F7`: join game from clipboard
 - `F12`: devtools (alternative hotkey)

-## matchmaker
+## Matchmaker

-a customisable matchmaker (with GUI settings!) that you can use alongside/instead of the regular `F6`
+A customisable matchmaker (with GUI settings!) that you can use alongside/instead of the regular `F6`
 ![matchmaker](./assets/matchmaker_screenshot.png)

 ## building from source